 32. You have a sense that your individual strengths complement each other.

-33. (If applicable) When you say goodbye in the mornings, it’s mindful and affectionate.
+33. When you say goodbye in the morning, it’s mindful and affectionate.

-34. If you’ve told your partner about any trauma you’ve experienced, they’ve reacted kindly.
+34. If you’ve told your partner about trauma you’ve experienced, they’ve reacted kindly.

-36. You respect your partner’s other relationships (with family, friends etc) and view them as important.
+36. You respect your partner’s other relationships with family or friends, and view them as important.

 37. You have fun together.